golang/proposal/design/draft-fuzzing.md

 after being minified where possible.

-Since this crasher is added to testdata/corpus, which will then be run by default as part of the seed corpus for the fuzz target, this can act as a test for the new failure.
+Since this crasher is added to testdata/corpus, which will then be run by default as part of the seed corpus for the fuzz test, this can act as a test for the new failure.
 A user experience may look something like this: